Navjot-Singh7/WhatsApp-Clone-using-KivyMD/readme.md

-A **pixel-perfect WhatsApp UI clone** built with Python and KivyMD, replicating the modern WhatsApp experience with stunning accuracy and smooth animations.
+A **pixel-perfect WhatsApp UI clone** built with Python and KivyMD, replicating the modern WhatsApp experience with stunning accuracy and smooth animations made entirely on mobile with no access to Desktop/Laptop .